Phosphoenolpyruvic acid

-Phosphoenolpyruvate (2-phosphoenolpyruvate, PEP) is the ester derived from the enol of pyruvate and phosphate.
+Phosphoenolpyruvate (2-phosphoenolpyruvate, PEP) is the carboxylic acid derived from the enol of pyruvate and a phosphate anion.
 It exists as an anion.
 PEP is an important intermediate in biochemistry.
 It has the highest-energy phosphate bond found (−61.9 kJ/mol) in organisms, and is involved in glycolysis and gluconeogenesis.
 In plants, it is also involved in the biosynthesis of various aromatic compounds, and in carbon fixation; in bacteria, it is also used as the source of energy for the phosphotransferase system.

 In glycolysis

 PEP is formed by the action of the enzyme enolase on 2-phosphoglyceric acid.
 Metabolism of PEP to pyruvic acid by pyruvate kinase (PK) generates adenosine triphosphate (ATP) via substrate-level phosphorylation.
 ATP is one of the major currencies of chemical energy within cells.

 In gluconeogenesis

 PEP is formed from the decarboxylation of oxaloacetate and hydrolysis of one guanosine triphosphate molecule.
 This reaction is catalyzed by the enzyme phosphoenolpyruvate carboxykinase (PEPCK).
 This reaction is a rate-limiting step in gluconeogenesis: